Love and Money

 How to maximize your financial potential as a couple.

 Money shouldn’t come between you and happiness, but when two people come together to plan a life, financial fights have a way of causing big problems.
 Eventually, if these problems are left unchecked, it can end in financial distress and separation or divorce.

 On the other hand, two heads and sets of hands can be a great benefit in your financial world.
 You potentially have twice the earning power, two people keeping track of bills, and double the ability to address problems with debt.
 You just have to get on the same page with your partner to ensure a happy financial life.
 The more you talk, plan and coordinate, the more likely you are to succeed as a couple in reaching your combined financial goals.

 The resources below are designed to help you navigate the often murky waters of finance for couples.
 Whether you’re just starting out together or you have hidden financial issues that need to be addressed in your marriage, you can use the information below to move forward.
 If you have questions or need help managing debt either separately or as a couple, we’re here for you.
-Call us at or complete an online application to request a free confidential debt and budget analysis with a certified credit counselor.
+Call us at to request a free confidential debt and budget analysis from a certified credit counselor.

 Before you decide to tie the knot (or just get serious), you and your partner need to know how the other feels about key financial issues.
 Where does money fit in your life?
 How do you handle credit?
 What are your long-term goals?
 We help you ask the right questions to get on the same page about your financial future together.